Thanks ahead of time for any info,

 Will the crepe myrtle tree survive in the Toronto, Canada area?

 By Karen S.

 This year all my crepe myrtles were beautiful.
 This one by my fence really exploded in color.
 We had lots of rain this spring which helps these plants produce those grand blooms.
-I couldn't help myself I had to admire it everyday for weeks when I let the dogs out into the yard.

 I am 75 and was raised in the South (Knoxville, Tennessee) and this is the tallest crape myrtle I have ever seen.
 It shades my living room window and my front stoop and door.